abeersobhy/MasteringEmbeddedSystems/README.md

 # MasteringEmbeddedSystems
-All projects &amp; assignments created during this diploma will be here.
+# All projects & assignments created during this diploma will be here.
+# Made By Abeer Sobhy